bpops/timeslide/README.md

-# timeslide
+# TimeSlide

-__a beautifully simple gui to slide old photographs into TODAY__
+__a super-simple gui to slide old photographs into TODAY__

-Timeslide is a prototype concept for an application to balance the ease of applying machine-learning colorizing and "de-oldifying" photographs without having to possess coding expertise or upload your photographs to an online service.
+TimeSlide is a prototype application concept to balance the ease of applying machine-learning "de-oldifying" (colorizing and up-sampling) old photographs without having to possess coding expertise or uploading your photographs to an online service.
 It is inspired by my desire to provide an easy-to-use offline option for my mother with her older family photos.
-The name is derived from the title of an episode of the wonderful British sitcom, "[Red Dwarf](https://www.reddwarf.co.uk/news/index.cfm)," wherein [timeslides](https://en.wikipedia.org/wiki/Timeslides) provided much more interactive features of old photographs.
+The name is derived from the title of an episode of the amazing British sitcom, "[Red Dwarf](https://www.reddwarf.co.uk/news/index.cfm)," wherein [timeslides](https://en.wikipedia.org/wiki/Timeslides) provided much more interactive features of old photographs.

-Much thanks to all the hard work by the [deoldify](https://github.com/jantic/DeOldify) project.
+TimeSlide is just pretty packaging (or an attempt of it).
+The hard work is by the [deoldify](https://github.com/jantic/DeOldify) project.

 ## Setup

-Run the bootstrap file which will clone deoldify, download the colorizing model, and install all python requirements.
+In macOS, ensure you have a [homebrew](https://brew.sh)ed version of Python 3.7 installed (*not* 3.8) and linked in your path, then run the bootstrap file which will clone deoldify, download the colorizing models, and install all python requirements in a virtual environment.

 ```
 source bootstrap.sh